SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 XML matcher
 -----------
-This request matcher will transform both matcher value and string to match as XML objects and then match on the equality of those objects.
+Transforms both the matcher value and string to match into XML objects and then evaluates their equality.

 Example
 """""""